OverZealous/gulp-cdnizer/README.md

 #### options.allowMin

 Type: `Boolean`
-Default: `true`
+Default: `false`

 Allow for file names that optionally have `.min` inserted before the file extension (but after rev, if enabled).
-This allows you to use the base name for a file, and have `cdnizer` match the minified name.
+This allows you to use the base name for a file, and have `cndizer` match the minified name.

 #### options.fallbackScript

 Type: `String`
 Default:

 ```html